sinnie/learn_web_dev/node.md

 To understand how this works, you must understand the __event loop__ and the __task queue__.

 ### The Event Loop
+Event's are a common pattern in programming and are known more widely as the "observer pattern," which is a software design pattern in which an object, called the subject, maintains a list of its dependents called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
+This pattern is mainly used to implement distributed event handling systems ["Observer Pattern"](#resources).

-An event loop is a construct that performs two functions in a continuous loop: __event detection__ and __event handler triggering__.
+Node.js employs an event loop, which is a construct that performs two functions in a continuous loop: __event detection__ and __event handler triggering__.
 The event loop detects which events just happened as well as determining which event callback to invoke once an event has happened.
 The event loop is responsible for scheduling asynchronous operations and facilitates the event-driven programming paradigm in which the flow of the program is determined by events.
 In other words, it means that applications act on events.
 Node implements this by having a central mechanism, the `EventEmitter`, that listens for events and invokes a callback function once an event has been detected (i.e. state has changed).

 #### The EventEmitter (JavaScript Events)
 We're going to build our own.
 (Albeit a simple version)